owenthereal/gotask/README.md

 ## Defining a Task

-Similar to defining a Go test, create a file name `TASK_NAME_task.go` and name the task function in the format of
+Similar to defining a Go test, create a file called `TASK_NAME_task.go` and name the task function in the format of

 ```go